valentincanonical/diy-microcloud/README.md

 - Timeouts
 TODO: investigate with the MicroK8s team, shouldn’t be happening

-- At the end of the workshop, the machine isn’t left in a clean state
-TODO: document the “how to clean your machine” step

 TODO: more drawings and more on the outcome
 -->